Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 Most of the code will already exist as a Python in the [project repository](https://github.com/Ally-Assist/For-BehaviorAnalystsWhoCode/tree/main/2021_09_25%20Pinpointing%20Behavior%20Statements).

 I will leave at least one critical model component, and one view-controller component, unfinished.
 I will have a set of behavioral requirements for that component that the component must satisfy.
-As part of demonstrating test driven design, I will incrementally complete the components using the Pytest [unit testing framework](https://en.wikipedia.org/wiki/Unit_testing).
+As part of demonstrating Test Driven Development, I will incrementally complete the components using the Pytest [unit testing framework](https://en.wikipedia.org/wiki/Unit_testing).

 1. At each increment,